himanshu-setia/myKeystone/doc/source/extensions.rst

 -------

-The Inherit extension provides the ability for projects to inherit role assignments from their owning domain, or from projects higher in the hierarchy.
+The Inherit extension provides the ability for projects to inherit role assignments from their owning account, or from projects higher in the hierarchy.

 ..
 NOTE:: Support status for Inherit